MaximeriX/SimpleOfficeInstaller/README.md

 ## Download

-Download the [SimpleOfficeInstaller](https://github.com/MaximeriX/SimpleOfficeInstaller/releases/) from the releases section.
+Download the [Simple Office Installer](https://github.com/MaximeriX/SimpleOfficeInstaller/releases/tag/latest) from the releases section.

 ## How it Works
 #### When Launch Office Installer button pressed